jamecl/qbooks-integration/eula.md

 # End-User License Agreement (EULA)

-**Last Updated:** [DATE]
+**Last Updated:** 7/18/2025

 ## 1. Agreement to Terms

-By downloading, installing, or using [YOUR APP NAME] ("the Application"), you agree to be bound by the terms of this End-User License Agreement ("Agreement").
+By downloading, installing, or using QBooks Integration ("the Application"), you agree to be bound by the terms of this End-User License Agreement ("Agreement").
 If you do not agree to the terms of this Agreement, do not use the Application.

 ## 2. License Grant